RezaAhmadi1102/Data-/README.md

 1. Change in initial price of goods and manufacturing cost per unit of goods.

-2. Changes in the value of transition probabilities
+2. Changes in the value of transition probabilities.

-3. Changes in the value of the rate of return
+3. Changes in the value of the rate of return.